double-a-digital/resume-as-code/README.md

       - ACTIONS_PAT → your GitHub token from earlier
    - Variables
       - DEST_USERNAME → your GitHub username
-      - DEST_REPO_NAME → name of the destination repo (e.g. my-resume)
+      - DEST_REPO_NAME → name of the live repo (e.g. my-resume)

-3. Create your destination repo
+3. Create your live repo
-   -  Name it something like my-resume
+   -  Name it something like `my-resume`
    -  Initialize with a README
+   -  Make it Public for now

 4. Go to destination repo **Settings** → **Pages** → Choose branch: **main** → **Save**

-5. Clone your template repo & set up
+5. Clone your **template** repo & set up

 ```bash
 git clone <your-template-repo-url>